What is Coronavirus and COVID-19?

 - Shortness of breath

-If you are feeling unwell and think you may have symptoms of Coronavirus call your local GP or the free Health Direct Hotline on 1800 022 222 for advice from a registered nurse 24 hours, 7 days a week.
+Remember, if you are feeling unwell and think you may have symptoms of Coronavirus call your local GP or the free Health Direct Hotline on 1800 022 222 to speak with a registered nurse 24 hours, 7 days a week.

 It is important to talk with your mob about other ways to hold Sorry Business that will keep the community safe and help families to stay connected.
 Large gatherings, and even small gatherings inside, can spread COVID-19.